webability-go/xcore/README.md

 XCache:
 ------------------------
   The XCache has an id (informative).
-  - The user can creates a cache with a maximum number of elements if need.
+  - The user can creates a cache with a maximum number of elements if needed.
 In this case, when the cache reaches the maximum number of elements stored, then the system makes a clean of 10% of oldest elements.
 This type of use is not recommended since is it heavy in CPU use to clean the cache.
   - The user can also create an expiration duration, so every elements in the cache is invalidated after a certain amount of time.
 It is more recommended to use the cache with an expiration duration.
-The obsolete objects are destroyed when the user tries to use them and return a "non existance" on Get. (this does not use CPU or extra locks.
+The obsolete objects are destroyed when the user tries to use them and return a "non existance" on Get (this does not use CPU or extra locks).
   - The Validator is a function that can be set to check the validity of the data (for instance if the data originates from a file or a database).
 The validator is called for each Get (and can be heavy for CPU or can wait a long time, for instance if the check is an external database on another cluster).
 Beware of this.
   - The cache owns a mutex to lock access to data to read/write/delete/clean the data, to allow concurrency and multithreading of the cache.
   - The pile keeps the "ordered by date of reading" object keys, so it's fast to clean the data.